 Princeton Program: ETH Zurich

-Princeton’s undergraduate exchange agreement with ETH Zurich allows Princeton undergraduates to spend the fall semester at ETH engaging in a combination of research and course work in the Departments of Biology, Mathematics and Computer Science.
+Princeton’s undergraduate exchange agreement with ETH Zurich allows Princeton undergraduates to spend a semester at ETH engaging in a combination of research and course work in the Departments of Biology, Mathematics and Computer Science.

 Although the principal language of instruction at ETH Zurich is German, an increasing number of upper-level courses are taught in English, including in the three departments that receive Princeton students.